Distributed optimization over time-varying directed graphs: Convergence Results for Subgradient-Push Method

 Now, we substitute estimate~\eqref{eq:beg5} into relation~\eqref{eq:beg1} and obtain for any $\bv\in\mathbb{R}^d$ and all $t\ge0$,

 \end{proof}

 With all the pieces in place, we are finally ready to prove Theorem \ref{mainthm}.
-The proof idea is to show that the averages $\bar\bx(t)$, as defined in Lemma~\ref{lemma:key}, converge to some solution $x^*\in X^*$ and then show that $\bz_i(t+1)-\bar\bx(t)$ converges to 0 for all $i$, as $t\to\infty$.
+The proof idea is to show that the averages $\bar\bx(t)$, as defined in Lemma~\ref{lemma:key}, converge to some solution \aor{$x^*\in Z^*$} and then show that $\bz_i(t+1)-\bar\bx(t)$ converges to 0 for all $i$, as $t\to\infty$.
 The last step will be accomplished by invoking Lemma \ref{lemma:newx} on the perturbed push-sum protocol.

 \begin{proof}[Proof of Theorem \ref{mainthm}] We begin by observing that the subgradient-push method may be viewed as an instance of the perturbed push-sum protocol.
-Indeed, let us adopt the notation $\widetilde x_\ell(t), \widetilde g_\ell(t)$ from the proof of Lemma \ref{lemma:key}, and moreover let us define $\widetilde w_\ell(t), \widetilde z_\ell(t)$ identically.
-Then, the definition of subgradient-push implies that for all $\ell=1,\ldots,d$,
+Indeed, let us adopt the notation $\widetilde x_\ell(t), \widetilde g_\ell(t)$ from the proof of Lemma \ref{lemma:key}, and moreover let us define $\widetilde w_\ell(t), \widetilde z_\ell(t)$ \aor{similarly}.
+Then, the definition of subgradient-push method implies that for all $\ell=1,\ldots,d$,